 Jubilee is the party of African unity.
 We embrace our rich pan-African heritage, our glorious and painful history as Africans.
 We remember the days when the Voice of Kenya was transmitted from Cairo, supporting our freedom fighters in their struggle.
 We are uplifted by the memory of Mwalimu Nyerere who was reluctant for Tanzania’s independence to come before Kenya won freedom.
 We look up to the giants such as Kwame Nkrumah and Patrice Lumumba, who stood tall and for a time carried a continent’s hopes on their broad shoulders … We follow in their footsteps.
 We believe the African can achieve anything to which he sets his mind.
 We pursue our vision for Africa with deeds: by driving the integration of our region and the entire continent.

 To then say that we want borders removed so that Africans can work anywhere means, in reality, that we want Kenyans to work anywhere in Africa but not Africans to work in Kenya.
-The Tanzanians are more aware of it than we are.
+The Tanzanians are more aware of this hypocrisy than we are.

 I almost got angry to see our history being distorted in the Kenyan public sphere, until I remembered that the president basically has a clean slate on which to retell the history of Africa.
 And why?
 Because Kenyans never get to hear these names in the public sphere.
 In our Theory class, my students had never heard of the names cited by Siyanda Mohutsiwa.